Current Members (updated July 2022)

-Juan Rojo (email@example.com) is Associate Professor of Theoretical Physics at the and staff member of the Theory group at Nikhef, the Dutch Institute for Subatomic Physics.
-Following a PhD in Barcelona and postdoctoral positions in Paris, Milan, and at CERN, he joined the University of Oxford in 2014 with a junior faculty position, before moving to Amsterdam in 2016.
+Juan Rojo (firstname.lastname@example.org) is Professor of Theoretical Physics (Hoogleraar Theoretische Natuurkunde) and staff member of the Theory group at Nikhef, the Dutch Institute for Subatomic Physics.
+Following a PhD in Barcelona and postdoctoral positions in Paris, Milan, and at CERN, he joined the University of Oxford in 2014 with a junior faculty position, before moving to Amsterdam in 2016 first as Assistant Professor and then from 2019 as Associate Professor.
 More details about Juan can be found here.

-Jake Ethier (firstname.lastname@example.org).
-Jake obtained his PhD in Jefferson Lab in 2018, and then joined our group at Nikhef / VU Amsterdam as a postdoc.
+(2018-2021) Jake Ethier (postdoc).
+Jake obtained his PhD in Jefferson Lab in 2018, and then joined our group at Nikhef / VU Amsterdam as a postdoc in 2018.
 His research interests include QCD phenomenology, proton spin and nuclear structure, and hadronization.
 In 2019 he was awarded the GHP Dissertation Prize.
 You can find here Jake’s list of publications.

 (2014-2018) Luca Rottoli (PhD student).
 Luca joined our group in Oxford in 2014 to carry out his PhD students, following his graduation from the University of Milan.
 After successfully defending his PhD thesis in 2018, he moved to a postdoctoral position at the University of Milano-Biccocca jointly with UC Berkeley.